-- (a) See Memorandum of Agreement # 1 (Re: Local Issues). - (b) (1) If an employee, reporting for work at the call of the Employer, is informed upon arrival at work that she is not required to work, the employee will be paid for a minimum of two hours' pay at her regular rate.

-(2) An employee reporting for work at the call of the Employer, will be paid a minimum of three hours' pay at her regular rate if she commences work.

-(3) Except as provided in (4) and (5) below, the Employer will not schedule shifts of less than four hours in duration.

-(4) Existing local agreements providing for regularly scheduled shifts which are less than four hours in duration will continue for the term of this Collective Agreement.
-Any new arrangements involving regularly scheduled shifts which are less than four hours in duration will be subject to local agreement.

-(5) Employees working in School Aged Child Care Programmes may be scheduled for a minimum of three hours.

-(c) No employee will be scheduled for more than five consecutive days without receiving two consecutive days off unless otherwise agreed by the Union and the Employer.

-(d) Notwithstanding (c), employees may request, in writing, to be scheduled up to six days in a week so as to pick up additional hours up to the maximum hours listed in Article 14.2(a) (Hours of Work).
-Employees must have a 24 hour break after six consecutive days of work.

-(e) To ensure efficient and effective service delivery within a climate of fairness, current arrangements regarding the assignment of additional hours will continue until such time as local issue negotiations on this matter are complete.
-If no agreed upon arrangements exists the following will apply:
+(a) Children and Youth with Support Needs (CYSN)

+The hours of work of a Regular full time employee shall be eight (8) hours per day, forty (40) hours per week.

+Settlement Program

+The hours of work of a Regular full time employee shall be seven (7) hours per day, thirty-five (35) hours per week.

+Child Development Centre

+- (a) The hours of work of a Regular full time employee shall be thirty-five (35) hours per week. - (b) The normal week shall consist of five (5) working days of seven (7) hours each, from Monday to Friday inclusive. - (c) The thirty-five (35) hours per week required of an employee may, with the approval of the employee, Union and the Employer, be worked in a period of less than 5 days. - (d) If the demand for care does not require all regular employees to maintain the usual staff/child ratio, then time off with pay shall be equally divided amongst all the employees. - (b) (1) If an employee, reporting for work at the call of the Employer, is informed upon arrival at work that she is not required to work, the employee will be paid for a minimum of two (2) hours' pay at her regular rate. - An employee reporting for work at the call of the Employer, will be paid a minimum of three (3) hours' pay at her regular rate if she commences work. - (3) The Employer will not schedule shifts of less than four (4) hours in duration. - (c) No employee will be scheduled for more than five consecutive days without receiving two consecutive days off unless otherwise agreed by the Union and the Employer. - (d) Notwithstanding (c), employees may request, in writing, to be scheduled up to six days in a week so as to pick up additional hours up to the maximum hours listed in Article 14.2(a) (Hours of Work).
+Employees must have a 24 hour break after six consecutive days of work. - (e) To ensure efficient and effective service delivery within a climate of fairness, current arrangements regarding the assignment of additional hours will continue until such time as local issue negotiations on this matter are complete.
+If no agreed upon arrangements exists, the following will apply:
-(1) Additional hours up to the allowable straight-time maximum will be offered to employees by seniority in the following sequential order:

-(i) full-time employees

-(ii) part-time employees

-(2) Regular employees will be offered additional hours within their classification and worksite before qualified regular employees at other programmes/worksites (see local issues agreement) in that classification.
-Remaining additional hours will be offered to qualified regular employees in other classifications.

-(3) Additional hours will be compensated as per Appendix A (Wage Grid).
-Additional hours will be used to calculate all benefits of this Collective Agreement except as provided in Article 27 (Health and Welfare Benefits).

-(4) Regular employees requesting additional hours must give the Employer written notice of their desire to work additional hours and their availability.
+- (1) Additional hours up to the allowable straight-time maximum will be offered to employees by seniority in the following sequential order: - (i) full-time employees - (ii) part-time employees - (2) Regular employees will be offered additional hours within their classification and worksite before qualified regular employees at other programmes in that classification.
+Remaining additional hours will be offered to qualified regular employees in other classifications. - (3) Additional hours will be compensated as per Appendix A (Wage Grid).
+Additional hours will be used to calculate all benefits of this Collective Agreement except as provided in Article 27 (Health and Welfare Benefits). - (4) Regular employees requesting additional hours must give the Employer written notice of their desire to work additional hours and their availability.